patooworld/PWCloud/How-to-Contribute.md

   <img src='./media/chrome_developer_tools.png'>

 ### Automated Testing
-Run the unit tests directly from a terminal by running `./scripts/test.sh` from the `sqlopsstudio` folder (`scripts\test` on Windows).
-The [test README](https://github.com/Microsoft/sqlopsstudio/blob/master/test/README.md) has complete details on how to run and debug tests, as well as how to produce coverage reports.
+Run the unit tests directly from a terminal by running `./scripts/test.sh` from the `azuredatastudio` folder (`scripts\test` on Windows).
+The [test README](https://github.com/Microsoft/azuredatastudio/blob/master/test/README.md) has complete details on how to run and debug tests, as well as how to produce coverage reports.

 ### Linting
 We use [tslint](https://github.com/palantir/tslint) for linting our sources.
 You can run tslint across the sources by calling `gulp tslint` from a terminal or command prompt.